 There are so many helpful digital marketing resources out there that cover both SEO and PPC, while others focus just on one or the other.

-Let’s take a look at the valuable resources that cover many aspects of digital marketing, but SEO and PPC are their most significant topics.
+Let’s take a look at the valuable resources that cover many aspects of digital marketing, but search marketing is their most signficant topic.

 SEO and PPC Resources